 - Pickled foods have a tangy, acidic taste due to the vinegar.
 The flavor can be customized with different spices and herbs.

 When I quick pickle cucumbers I use Mrs. Wages® Quick Process Pickle Mix with white vinegar and water.
 It’s a super simple process and the pickles are ready in about 24 hours.
-I typically cut the recipe by three to make two 32oz jars of pickle spears.
+I typically cut the recipe by three to make three 32oz jars of pickle spears.

 Pickling Tips